 Are shampoo bars safe for color-treated hair?

 Yes, with the right bar.
 Avoid SLS (sodium lauryl sulfate) — it strips color.
 Look for SCI-based bars (gentler coconut-derived surfactant).
-Ethique Pinky Stripes and HiBAR Preserve are specifically color-safe formulas.
+Ethique Everyday Shine (formerly Pinkalicious) and HiBAR Preserve are specifically color-safe formulas.
 Both are SLS-free and plastic-free.

 How long does a shampoo bar last?